Indigenous Services Canada (ISC) provides funding for social services as a matter of policy.

 In Atlantic, Quebec, Manitoba, Saskatchewan, Yukon and British Columbia regions, amount of funding is based on historical budgets adjusted for changes directly attributable to an increase or decrease in eligible individuals, eligible activities or eligible rates.

 In Ontario region, amount of funding is based on the Memorandum of Agreement Respecting Welfare Programs for Indians (Ontario "65 Welfare Agreement")

 In Alberta region, amount of funding is based on the "Administrative Reform Agreement with the Province of Alberta" (1992 Administrative Reform Agreement)

 The Assisted Living Disabilities Initiative and Income Assistance SDPMII amount of funding, if available, is based on proposals and budgets as approved by ISC.

 The annual amount for each recipient will not exceed the following dollar values listed in Table 4 of this document.

-- For Income Assistance, direct costs of serving clients, the maximum amount payable to any recipient in respect to any client is the applicable rate published by the reference province or territory for the eligible expenditures, as may be revised from time to time by the reference province or territory.
+For Income Assistance, direct costs of serving clients, the maximum amount payable to any recipient in respect to any client is the applicable rate published by the reference province or territory for the eligible expenditures (except in exceptional circumstances when approved by the ISC Income Assistance program Assistant Deputy Minister), as may be revised from time to time by the reference province or territory.

 9. Basis on Which Payments will be Made